maximishchenko/ansible_1c_postgres_pro_install/roles/1c_postgres_pro_installation/README.md

-Role Name
+1c_postgres_pro_installation
 =========

-This role provide installation PostgreSQL for 1C from PostgresPro
+This role provide installation PostgreSQL for 1C from Postgres Professional

 Requirements
 ------------